bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Lucas Ontivero: 01:22:31

-Alright, what else do we have?
+All right, what else do we have?

 Lucas Ontivero: 01:22:34